mourner/rbush/README.md

 The following sample performance test was done by generating random uniformly distributed rectangles of ~0.01% area (see `debug/perf.js` script).
-Performed with Node.js on a Retina Macbook Pro mid-2012.
+Performed with Node.js on a Retina Macbook Pro 15 (mid-2012).

 Test                         | RBush  | [old RTree](https://github.com/imbcmdth/RTree)
 ---------------------------- | ------ | ------
 insert 1M items one by one   | 9.25s  | 13.12s
-bulk load 1M items           | 4.14s  | n/a
 1000 searches of 1% area     | 1.22s  | 7.52s
 1000 searches of 0.01% area  | 0.09s  | 4.21s
 remove 1000 items one by one | 0.04s  | 2.68s
+bulk insert 1M items         | 3.9s   | n/a

 ## Usage